Wondering how the Beautycounter Compensation Plan works? This post explains it!

 As I mentioned earlier in this post, as you grow a team, you make a small commission on their sales.
 You earn 5-9% on Commissional Volume (CV) which is typically about 75% of the downline Consultant’s PV.

 Do you need a large social media following to be successful with Beautycounter?

 Not at all!
 Most of the consultants on my team only have a few hundred followers.
-I even took a month-ish off of social media this summer and still had great sales since I had laid the groundwork to support my business in other ways.
+I even took a month-ish off of social media last summer and still had great sales since I had laid the groundwork to support my business in other ways.

 Can you only make purchases through a consultant?

 Nope.
 While many people think that you must purchase your products through a Consultant, that actually isn’t true.
 (Again, I believe this is different from other direct sales companies where you can ONLY buy products from a consultant or rep. – they make you choose somebody when you check out!
 This is another reason that I think of Beautycounter as direct sales rather than multi level marketing – that they don’t force you to shop with a consultant like other MLMs.

 Beautycounter allows anyone to purchase product online without ever having to attribute your sale to a Consultant.
 (But hey, if a consultant took time to help you choose products or educate you, I vote you should support them with your order.)
 The way I like to explain it to friends when they ask about selling Beautycounter is this: If I loved a new restaurant that I tried in town, I would tell my friends about it, explain why I love it and encourage them to try it.
 That’s how Beautycounter works for me too.
-I love the products (it’s completely changed my skin) and so I like to talk about them and encourage my friends to try them as well.
+I love the products (it’s completely changed my skin) and so I like to talk about it and encourage my friends to try it as well.
 Simple as that!
-Except with Beautycounter, I make a commission for any sale that is made because of my recommendations, and at a restaurant, I don’t. 🙂
+Except with Beautycounter, I make a commission for any sale that is made because of my recommendations, and at a restaurant, I don’t.

 Where can you buy Beautycounter?